-Even the most attentive and caring parents make mistakes- including accidentally leaving or locking a child in a car.
-Sometimes, children climb into unlocked, parked cars in the driveway without parents realizing they have done so.
-Regardless of how it happens, children left in hot vehicles in the car are in grave danger within a matter of minutes.
+Even the most attentive and caring parents make mistakes – including accidentally leaving or locking a child in a car.
+And sometimes, children climb into unlocked, parked cars in the driveway without parents realizing they have done so.
+Regardless of how it happens, children left in hot vehicles are in grave danger within a matter of minutes.

 Here are some tips for making double & triple sure that your child is safe and cool this summer:

 - No exceptions: No matter how brief your errand or how quick your stop, NEVER leave a child in the car.
 Under any circumstances, even with the windows cracked or completely rolled down.
 There is no safe amount of time to leave a child in the car.

 - Get involved if you are a bystander: If you see a child alone in a hot vehicle, call 911 immediately.
 If they are in distress due to heat, the National Highway Safety Administration recommends getting them out as soon as possible.

 - Remind Yourself: Oftentimes, child car seats are behind the parent’s seat, out of sight.
 Tell yourself out loud to remember the child; give yourself visual cues; place your purse or briefcase in back by the child- so when you go to get it when exiting the car, you are reminded; place the diaper bag in the seat next to you where you can see it; place a stuffed animal in your child’s car seat- move it to the front seat next to you when the child is in the car.
 If you are changing up routine (for example, if Parent 1 usually drives the child in the morning, but today Parent 2 is doing so), it is easy to forget.
 New parents have a lot on their minds.
 Remind, remind, remind.